markstringer-dti/markstringer-dti.github.io/dti.md

 The first reminds me of a joke.

 >> You will never be alone, if you take with you everywhere the ingredients and equipment to make a dry martini.
-Because, even if you think you are completely alone and stranded on a desert island, the minute that you start to make the dry martini, someone will jump out from behind a palm tree and say "that's not how you make a dry martini."
+Because, even if you think you are completely alone and stranded on a desert island, the minute that you start to make the dry martini, someone will jump out from behind a tree and say "that's not how you make a dry martini."

 Something like this is true of developing working software.
-The more you try to get working software loaded up on the environments where it's going to be used, by real users, using real data, the more likely it is that people that you didn't even know existed are going to jump out from behind palm trees and say "you're doing it wrong."
+The more you try to get working software loaded up on the environments where it's going to be used, by real users, using real data, the more likely it is that people that you didn't even know existed are going to jump out from behind trees and say "you're doing it wrong."

 In my head, I always imagine the job of getting working software out in the world on a working environment like trying to escape from a prison camp.
 There's only one way to find out what all the traps are that are out there in no man's land, and that's to try to set them off.